-The City of Homer is pleased to report that the following projects have been completed:
+The City of Homer is pleased to report that the following projects have been completed and/or funding procured:

-- Homer Harbor Cathodic Protection City secured an FY23 State of Alaska Municipal Habor Facility Program matching grant to complete this project. - Parks, Play Areas & Campgrounds ADA Transition Plan ADA Committee members and City staff completed this project in-house. - Radio Communication System Upgrades Over the years, through grant assistance primarily from the Alaska State Homerland Security program, components of the City's Public Safety Radio System have been upgraded to insure interoperability and stay within FCC compliance.
+- Homer Harbor Cathodic Protection City secured an FY23 State of Alaska Municipal Habor Facility Program matching grant to complete this project. - Parks, Play Areas & Campgrounds Transition Plan ADA Committee members and City staff completed this project in-house. - Homer Volunteer Fire Department Fleet Managment, partial completion with purchase of a Pierce Enforcer 2500 gallon tender to replace Tanker 2. - City of Homer funds approved in the FY22-23 Capital Budget.